Sircrab/json_oop/README.md

 an object.

 ### Class Definition
-A class definition is an object which as properties can contain any value which JSON accepts, that is:
+A class definition is an object whose properties can contain any value which JSON accepts, that is:
 - Numbers
 - Strings
 - Lists